PGY1 Pharmacy Residency

 Wellness Program

 We have a dedicated committee focused on resident wellness which consists of both residents and preceptors.
-Residents receive 5 wellness days to focus on a residency-class identified area of wellness, such as emotional, social, financial, etc. The resident class has the opportunity to participate in a wellness activity during their wellness day, such as a hike, yoga class, or open discussion groups, but also have the ability to focus on themselves.
+Residents receive 5 wellness days to focus on a residency-class identified area of wellness, such as emotional, social, financial, etc. The resident class has the opportunity to participate in a group wellness activity during their wellness day, such as a hike, yoga class, or open discussion groups, but also have the ability to focus on themselves.

 Benefits